MySQL

 -

-Log into your MySQL server using the command line interface.
+Log in to your MySQL server using the command line interface.

 -

-Create an administrative username and password combination in your MySQL instance, by running the following command:
+Create an administrative username and password combination in your MySQL instance by running the following command:

 CREATE USER 'entitle_service_account'@'%YOUR_DOMAIN%' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON *.* TO 'entitle_service_account'@'%YOUR_DOMAIN%' WITH GRANT OPTION; FLUSH PRIVILEGES;